jmiahjones/pediatric-bi-2020/README.md

 # Project Workflow

-`CV_SL_GLM_main.R` produces the results for the main analysis.
-Variable importance was then examined by `CV_SL_GLM_vimp.R`.
-The sensitivity analysis, removing medical history variables, was performed in `CV_SL_GLM_nohist.R`.
-The model for the web calculator is produced in `web_glm_fit.R`.

-Intermediate files and output are available in the `results/` directory.
+`train.R` produces the results for the derivation without insurance status, which live in the `results/` directory.

 # Session Info